collective/collective.texttospeech/README.rst

     The Text-To-Speech control panel configlet.

-A viewlet with a '🔊 Listen' button will be displayed on objects with the feature enabled.
+A viewlet with a 'Listen' button will be displayed on objects with the feature enabled.

 .. figure:: https://raw.githubusercontent.com/collective/collective.texttospeech/master/docs/viewlet.png
     :align: center